 The transportation benefit is similar to the pre-tax flexible spending accounts available for health care and dependent care expenses.
-Two important differences, however,
+However, there are two important differences:

 - 1. There is no "use it or lose it" penalty.
 Unused balances can be rolled over from month to month or year to year within the same account, subject to plan maximums.
 Maximum reimbursement cannot exceed the IRS limit in any single month (please refer to the Internal Revenue Code §132(f)(1) for the monthly IRS limit). - 2.
 There are 26 contribution periods during each plan year.